-College students that abuse alcohol are at risk for a number of consequences.
-Alcohol abuse can increase the likelihood of sexual abuse, assault, death, addiction and academic problems.
+College students that abuse alcohol is at risk for a number of consequences.
+Alcohol abuse can increase the likelihood of sexual abuse, assault, death, addiction, and academic problems.
 The only way to avoid these risks is to avoid alcohol consumption.

 Every year, alcohol is responsible for the deaths of far too many students.
 Some students die as a direct result of alcohol poisoning.
 Almost 2,000 college students die every year as a result of alcohol-related unintentional injuries.
 This might include situations where students are passengers in an alcohol-related car accident.